William Wesley Peters: Career

 Instead of returning to MIT, Peters went to Spring Green, Wisconsin, to join Frank Lloyd Wright's Taliesin Fellowship as, apparently, its first apprentice when it began in 1932.
 Wright wrote about Peters in his own autobiography: Among the very first to come in to the Fellowship, a tall dark-eyed young man turned up at Taliesin.
 He was the son of an Evansville editor….
 The lad came from a course in engineering at Massachusetts Tech, was a fountain of energetic loyalty to the ideas for which Taliesin stood.
 He soon took a leading hand in whatever went on.
 His mind was alert, his character independent and generous.
 He was young—about nineteen….He remained extremely loyal to the Wright organization throughout his entire career.

-Among his accomplishments were assisting Wright in the construction of Fallingwater and the Johnson Wax administration building in Racine.
-Peters was responsible for the structural designs of the Guggenheim Museum and for the laboratory tower at Johnson Wax, among many other projects.
-Peters and Taliesin Associates are credited with the design for the Kaden Tower in Louisville, Kentucky, the San Jose Center for the Performing Arts in San Jose, California, and the Van Wezel Performing Arts Hall in Sarasota, Florida.
+Among his accomplishments were assisting Wright in the construction of Fallingwater, in Stewart Township, Fayette County, Pennsylvania, and the Johnson Wax Administration Building in Racine, Wisconsin.
+Peters was responsible for the structural designs of the Solomon R. Guggenheim Museum in New York City and for the laboratory tower at Johnson Wax, among many other projects.
+He and Taliesin Associates are credited with the design for the Kaden Tower in Louisville, Kentucky, the San Jose Center for the Performing Arts in San Jose, California, and the Van Wezel Performing Arts Hall in Sarasota, Florida.

-Peters also designed the Pearl Palace in Iran on request from Princess Shams Pahlavi.
+Peters also designed the Pearl Palace in Tehran, Iran on request from Princess Shams Pahlavi.

 Later life

-Upon Wright's death in 1959, he became chairman of Taliesin Associated Architects, and in 1985, he became Chairman of the Frank Lloyd Wright Foundation, serving until his death in 1991.
+Upon Wright's death in 1959, Peters became chairman of Taliesin Associated Architects, and in 1985, he became chairman of the Frank Lloyd Wright Foundation, serving until his death in 1991.

-In 1990, he gave an interview to Wolfgang von Freeden from Lübeck, Germany, about his life and work, including his part in realising Tehran's "Pearl Palace" with the help of glass craftsmen from Murano, Italy.
+In 1990, he gave an interview to Wolfgang von Freeden from Lübeck, Germany, about his life and work, including his part in realising the Pearl Palace with the help of glass craftsmen from Murano, Italy.

 Personal life

-In 1935, he married Wright's step-daughter, Svetlana Hinzenberg Wright (1917–1946), who had just turned eighteen years old.
+In 1935, Peters married Wright's step-daughter, Svetlana Hinzenberg Wright (1917–1946), who had just turned eighteen years old.
 Together, Svetlana and Wes had two children: